 Regular Adoration and Benediction.

 A lively Marian piety within the student culture, expressed through regular Marian consecration, walking rosaries, and more.

 A devotion to the Sacred Heart of Jesus.
 (The college was consecrated to the Sacred Heart in 2011.)

 The opportunity to major in philosophy or theology.

 Opportunities to develop a “sacramental imagination” through the college’s Humanities sequence, its “Arts of the Beautiful” program, and its major in Literature.

-Frequent opportunities for spiritual direction and guidance with a variety of priests.
+Frequent opportunities for confession, spiritual direction, and guidance with a variety of priests.

 A residential life conducive to discernment, including chapels in each residence in which the Blessed Sacrament is reserved and single-sex residences without inter-visitation.